ananthakrishnagopal/ananthakrishnagopal.github.io/about.md

 Work apart, I am first-dan black belt in Shotokan karate, and occasionally write poetry and play the mouth-organ, hopefully someday I'll be brave enough to post myself playing music online.

 I love teaching and discussing stuff.
-If you want to connect drop me a <a href src="ananthakrishna.gopal@gmail.com">mail</a>
+If you want to connect drop me a <a href="mailto:ananthakrishna.gopal@gmail.com">mail</a>